m-reza-rahman/jakarta-nosql-cosmosdb/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Cosmos DB for MongoDB'.
 Hit create.
 * Choose 'Request unit (RU) database account'.
 Hit create.
-* Specify the API to be MongoDB.
-Create a new resource group named azure-game-store-group-`<your suffix>` (the suffix could be your first name such as "reza").
+* Create a new resource group named azure-game-store-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the account name to be azure-game-store-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit 'Create'.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal, go to 'All resources'.
 Find and click on azure-game-store-db-`<your suffix>`.
 Open the connection string panel.
 Note down the primary connection string.

 Once you are done exploring the demo, you should delete the azure-game-store-group-`<your suffix>` resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on azure-game-store-group-`<your suffix>` and hitting delete.
 This is especially important if you are not using a free subscription!